aleesham16/aleesham16.github.io/day6.md

      - STEP 5: Choose between Vector and Raster options

      - STEP 6: In the Print Preferences, click the “Auto Focus” button.
 This will ensure the laser is the proper distance away from                     whatever you’re cutting to get the most accurate cuts.

       - STEP 7: Place the material and set X,Y Coordinates

-Once on, open the case, place your material where ever you plan to cut.
-This is where the rulers from the image come in                  handy, hopefully the laser cutter you’re using has built in rulers to help you situate things.
-(If you’re placing                        something in the upper left corner, and the bed is raised to high, do the following step first).

-Once everything is placed, you may need to adjust the bed.
-If you look on the front control panel of the Laser Cutter,                  there should be a focus button.
-If you push that, and then the down arrow, you should see the bed lower.
-Keep lowering                  the bed until you have enough space that the laser will not come into contact with your materials.
-Extra space here is                  fine, we’re going to let the machine focus itself later.

       - STEP 8: [Optional] Test run the design file Click GO with the lid of the laser cutter open.
 Laser Cutter won’t print with the                   lid open, so it’s a good way to do a test run on your piece.
-- STEP 9:Switch on the air pump to exhaust the gases produced durning cutting -STEP 19:Press GO with lid closed to cutting your design
+      - STEP 9:Switch on the air pump to exhaust the gases produced durning cutting
+      - STEP 10:Press GO with lid closed to cutting your design